Skip to main content

 • Fire Chief Bangma has specifically stated that two-way traffic delays emergency vehicle returns to the fire station and creates hazardous conditions at the Hartford Avenue turn

-Is the one-way recommendation final?
-What about the two-way proposal?
+Is the one-way decision final?

 What happened to the citizen petition?